kruthikagururajan31/special-robot/README.md

 - git remove OLDNAME NEWNAME (This will rename the remote connection)
 - git branch -M main
 - git push -u origin main

+GitHub is a platform for Git to socialize and store data.